 a) TIME: It’s time-consuming, and I really want to spend my time creating content and working on other important things to grow my business and brand–not so much the tedious work of finding the right contact person, responding to dozens of emails, etc.

-b) AUTHORITY: I feel it helps a ton to have a third-party to pitch Root + Revel; I always felt a little strange pitching myself and I think it adds some professionalism and legitimacy to the business to have a liaison handling the campaigns.
+b) AUTHORITY: I feel it helps a ton to have a third-party to pitch my business; I always felt a little strange pitching myself and I think it adds some professionalism and legitimacy to the business to have a liaison handling the campaigns.

 We have a MASSIVE spreadsheet in Google Docs where we make lists of potential sponsors, keep tabs on open conversations and track existing partnerships.

-One of the biggest lifesavers has been Mailshake, an email sending tool designed for mass emailing.
-You export your contacts as a .CSV, put in your template (which auto-fills with their name and any other personalized details you input in the .CSV), and then can also set up automatic follow-ups.
+One of the biggest lifesavers has been YAMM, an email sending tool designed for mass emailing.
+You organize your contacts and any personalizations in a spreadsheet, and then send emails from the extension.
+Then you can track results and send follow-ups based on those.

 For example, we send an initial round of pitches to let’s say 40 brands.
-If after 7 days we haven’t heard back from 25 of them, Mailshake will send whatever followup we have in place.
+If after 7 days we haven’t heard back from 25 of them, we use YAMM to send a follow-up email to those we need to connect with again.

 Then, after 14 days, we send a final email reminding them about the opportunity, letting them know we’re assuming that they aren’t interested since we haven’t heard back.
 After three tries, I usually let it go, or look for new contacts if it’s a brand I really want to work with.